 Which Tools Help?
 Setting Limits.
 You can get this guide to print out and keep

 And learn from our experts in this online class.
 Find out more

 Q: How can I manage tantrums and crying without consequences or punishments?

 Which tools help?
 Staylistening is your go-to here.
-Staying close and giving occasional words of comfort until your child is feeling better.
-Parents see a radical change in their children’s attitudes once a tantrum reaches its natural conclusion as kids regain their brightness and keen willingness to please.
+To do this, stay close and give occasional words of comfort until your child is feeling better.
+Parents see a radical change in their children's attitudes once a tantrum reaches its natural conclusion as kids regain their brightness and keen willingness to please.

 Read more about emotional release in Your Ultimate Guide to Tantrums

 Q: Your Staylistening tool encourages crying.
 Isn't that the same as Cry It Out?